uh-class-critics/uh-class-critics.github.io/index.md

 - A textual description of the course.
 - Cost of course (materials, textbooks, etc.)
 - Average number of hours spent studying per week.
+- Final grade

 Ideally, we want our service to look something like the following:

 ## Course Review Page

+An overview of the course, proving informationg about the methology applied in the course, and the students' experience.

 <img src="images/example-homepage1.png">

 ## Professor Page

+Students who have taken those classes will be able to provide a feedback about their professors, rating them, and advising future students.

 <img src="images/example-homepage2.png">

 ## Write Review Page

+In this page, the student will be able to either rate the professor or the course.
+He can choose the level of difficulty, provide information about the materials used, format of the class, his final grade, etc.

 <img src="images/example-homepage3.png">